Mike’s impact journey

-I first discovered my “impact personal legend” in 2011 on a tiny, sun-kissed island off the Caribbean Coast of Panama.
+I first discovered my “impact personal legend” over a decade ago on a tiny, sun-kissed island off the Caribbean Coast of Panama.

 In Paulo Coehlo’s novel, The Alchemist, he describes a "personal legend" as an individual’s calling — that which awakens a deep desire and passion to live with a sense of purpose for something greater than yourself.